olov/defs/BUILD.md

 `./bundle.sh` to create a (self transpiled) browser bundle using Browserify.
 Open up `build/browser/index.html` in your favorite browser to test the latter. `./clean.sh` removes the build artefacts.

+I use `prepare.sh` to prepare a release tarball for NPM publishing.

 Happy hacking!